 The FDA approval of Abecma is based on data from the pivotal Phase II KarMMa trial of 127 patients with relapsed or refractory multiple myeloma who had received at least three prior lines of therapy including an immunomodulatory agent, a proteasome inhibitor and an anti-CD38 antibody.
-The efficacy evaluable population consists of 100 patients who received Abecma within the dose range of 300 to 460 x 106 CAR-positive T cells.
-Of these patients, 88% of patients received four or more prior lines of therapy and 85% were triple-class refractory.1 and median duration of response of 11 months (95% CI: 10.3 - 11.4) for all responders and 19 months (95% CI: 11.4 - NE) for those who achieved a sCR.
-Of the 28 patients who achieved a sCR, an estimated 65% (95% CI: 42% - 81%) had remission lasting at least 12 months.1
+The efficacy evaluable population consists of 100 patients who received Abecma within the dose range of 300 to 460 x 10 CAR-positive T cells.
+Of these patients, 88% of patients received four or more prior lines of therapy and 85% were triple-class refractory.

-In the study, the overall response rate (ORR) for the efficacy evaluable population (n=100) was 72% (95% CI: 62-81), and 28% of patients achieved a stringent complete response (sCR; 95% CI: 19-38).1 Responses were rapid and durable, with a median time to response of 30 days (range: 15 to 88 days)
+In the study, the overall response rate (ORR) for the efficacy evaluable population (n=100) was 72% (95% CI: 62-81), and 28% of patients achieved a stringent complete response (sCR; 95% CI: 19-38).
+Responses were rapid and durable, with a median time to response of 30 days (range: 15 to 88 days)